 But what happens if the person doesn't react and doesn't take the suffering as an instructive lesson from G-d?
 Then things get worse and worse.
 It affects one's clothes.
-And if he still doesn't react, It affects his own body.
+And if he still does not react, it affects his own body.
 By then, it is strictly a punishment.

-This can be inferred from the language of the Torah, if we look closely.
-Concerning a blemish which strikes a house, the language of the Torah is that "He [the owner of the house] will come and declare to the Kohen" -- voluntarily [Vayikra 14:35]; but concerning a blemish on the skin the language is "and he is brought to the Kohen" -- against his will [13:9; 14:1].
+If we look closely, this can be inferred from the language of the Torah.
+Concerning a blemish which strikes a house, the language of the Torah is that "He [the owner of the house] will come and declare to the Kohen" -- voluntarily [Vayikra 14:35]; but concerning a blemish on the skin, the language is "and he is brought to the Kohen" -- against his will [13:9; 14:1].